Nuclear weapons of Israel: Other

+Missile defense

+Arrow 3, Israeli anti-ballistic missile, launching during the 2025 Twelve-Day War.

+For long-range missile defense, the US and Israel jointly developed the Arrow 3, operational since 2017, which is capable of exoatmospheric mid-course interceptions.
+A total of 24 interceptors are planned for the system.
+The Arrow 3 could potentially operate as an anti-satellite missile.
+For early warning, as of 2012, Israel deploys at least three EL/M-2080 Green Pine radars, one of which is the more advanced Block-B/"Great Pine" variant.

 Policy

 Israel's deliberately ambiguous policy to confirm or deny its own possession of nuclear weapons, or to give any indication regarding their potential use, make it necessary to gather details from other sources, including diplomatic and intelligence sources and 'unauthorized' statements by its political and military leaders.
 In November 2023, government minister Amihai Eliyahu claimed that the use of nuclear weapons was "one of the possibilities" when discussing Israel's options in its ongoing Gaza war, for which he was suspended from the Israeli cabinet, but continued to participate in meetings via phone.
 His remarks were criticized by the Israeli opposition, a number of Arab countries, Iran, and China.

 Alternatively, with the Begin Doctrine, Israel is very clear and decisive regarding the country's policy on potential developments of nuclear capability by any other regional adversaries, which it will not allow.

 Possession

 Although Israel has officially acknowledged the existence of the reactor near Dimona since Ben-Gurion's speech to the Knesset in December 1960, Israel has never officially acknowledged its construction or possession of nuclear weapons.
 In addition to this policy, on May 18, 1966, prime minister Levi Eshkol told the Knesset that "Israel has no atomic weapons and will not be the first to introduce them into our region," a policy first articulated by Shimon Peres to U.S. President John F. Kennedy in April 1963.
 In November 1968, Israeli Ambassador to the U.S. Yitzhak Rabin informed the U.S. State Department that its understanding of "introducing" nuclear weapons meant testing, deploying or making them public, while merely possessing the weapons did not constitute "introducing" them.
 Avner Cohen defines this initial posture as "nuclear ambiguity", but he defines the stage after it became clear by 1969 that Israel possessed nuclear weapons as a policy of amimut, or "nuclear opacity".

 In 1998, former prime minister Shimon Peres said that Israel "built a nuclear option, not in order to have a Hiroshima but an Oslo".
 The "nuclear option" may refer to a nuclear weapon or to the nuclear reactor near Dimona, which Israel claims is used for scientific research.
 Peres, in his capacity as the Director General of the Ministry of Defense in the early 1950s, was responsible for building Israel's nuclear capability.